 - Underlying health conditions like hypothyroidism

-- A mass in the ear canal (for example, a polyp) that can trap moisture and result in an infection
+- Foreign material or a mass in the ear canal (for example, a polyp) that can trap moisture and result in an infection

 - A build-up of wax

 Another reason your dog’s ears may be hot is they have a high fever.
 Fevers result from an underlying illness, like infections.
 Besides a fever, other symptoms may include fatigue, vomiting, shivering, and loss of appetite.

 The best way to get an accurate read on your dog’s temperature is to use a digital thermometer rectally with lubricant.
 However, our veterinary advisor, Dr. Michelle Diener, recommends having your local vet take your dog’s temperature for safety precautions.

 If your dog is running a fever, you’ll need to contact your vet immediately.
 To help lower your pet’s fever and make them more comfortable, have them drink cool water (if they’re a fan of ice cubes, now is a perfect time to offer some for them to crunch on) and try using a cool compress around their paws and ears.

 A recent injury to your dog’s head or ears may also be the cause of their hot ears.
 Extreme itching or head shaking are two common causes of ear injuries.
 An ear injury can sometimes lead to an infection if left untreated, and even an ear hematoma.